jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

 ### 155ZD Ongoing rights of access
-(1) The rights of access given by this section are for an FTTP service provider or a network operator to,— (a) at any time before or after 1 January 2025, for an indefinite period, re-enter property to perform any act or operation necessary for the purpose of inspecting, maintaining, repairing, or upgrading all or any part of a fibre-to-the-premises access network that the service provider or network operator owns and that was installed (whether by the service provider or network operator who owns the fibre-to-the-premises network at the time of the re-entry or a previous owner) at any time after 1 July 2012; and
+(1) The rights of access given by this section are for an FTTP service provider or a network operator to,— (a) for an indefinite period, re-enter property to perform any act or operation necessary for the purpose of inspecting, maintaining, repairing, or upgrading all or any part of a fibre-to-the-premises access network that the service provider or network operator owns and that was installed (whether by the service provider or network operator who owns the fibre-to-the-premises network at the time of the re-entry or a previous owner) at any time after 1 July 2012; and
-  (b) at any time before 1 January 2025, re-enter property to—
+  (b) for the period described in subsection (1A), re-enter property to—
     (i) extend an installation that forms part of a fibre-to-the-premises access network described in paragraph (a) if the extension does not involve a change to the design plan originally provided under this subpart to affected persons and the person who placed the order for the FTTP service to be installed; or
     (ii) permanently reinstate an area where, at the time of installing, maintaining, repairing, or upgrading part of the fibre-to-the-premises access network, the service provider or network operator reinstated the property on an interim basis only, until a permanent reinstatement could be undertaken.
+(1A) For the purposes of subsection (1)﻿(b), the period— (a) starts on the day after Royal assent of the Regulatory Systems (Economic Development) Amendment Act 2025; and (b) ends on the day that is the third anniversary of Royal assent of that Act.
 (2) The rights of access apply if—
   (a) the FTTP service provider or network operator who entered the property and carried out the original installation did so after obtaining the consent of more than 1 person, or entered the property under this subpart; and
   (b) the FTTP service provider or network operator complies with the conditions in section 155ZE; and